 I was born in August.
 Some often say that a person’s birth month has a lot to do with their favorite season.
 This must be true, because I’ve always wished the summer sun would never set, that waxing moons and warm waters of the local lakes could freeze in time, and laughter of children jumping into swimming pools could echo forever.

 Most of the good things in my life have always happened from June till August.
 My first job (a paper route) which helped me earn enough to buy my first car started one year during summer break.
 Family trips to majestic Yellowstone, the rugged Rocky Mountains, the historic architecture of Washington D.C., and salty air of Galveston Island came while balmy temperatures and tropical breezes rustled through my hair.
 After finishing high school many years ago, my graduation gift was a group trip to Hawaii where I met one of my best friends, who I still see often.
 Summertime is also when I’ve always meet some of the most amazing women, fallen in love, learned to scuba dive and water ski, scaled the mountain peaks of a rain forest, piloted an airplane for the first time, bought my first Harley Davidson, and written a novel.
-It's also when I accepted Jesus Christ as my lord and savior.

 To me, summer represents life.
 It’s when animals come out to play, there’s optimism and the fragrance of a million blooming plants and trees filling the air, people freely walk around in various stages of undress-- their pasty legs and arms exposed to the sun and heat.
 Upon leaving our workplaces, there are still hours of daylight in which to frolic, drink, eat alfresco, take in outdoor concerts, and make use of colorful shorts and sandals, exposing our bare, weakened limbs to the world again.
 There’s light to be sponged up by our winter-soft parts, sun to freckle our shoulders and noses making us noticeably joyful.
 There are parks to sit in, outdoor concerts and venues to explore, frozen drinks to consume.
 It’s life at it finest, a few months of recess for weary adults.
 And it’s now, only the beginning of June.